backpackcloud/backpackcloud.github.io/_posts/unbelievable-exception/2026-04-23-the-loopinarium.md

 - Stereo sound from the BeatBuddy
 - Stereo sound from a bluetooth adapter

-The bluetooth adapter is there so I can hook up external resources, like guitar course materials that I don't really need to store inside the looper.
+The bluetooth adapter is there so I can hook up external resources, like music apps on my tablet (essentially chord bots and backing track generators) and guitar course materials that I don't really need to store inside the looper.

 The sound gets out if this madness via a stereo output from the looper itself.
 There are three different outputs and each of them can have different mix configurations.
 I save two exact copies, one for the output to my interface and another to attach to my recorder.